jplsek/git-mob-rs/README.md

 Please see their readme and blog for more information on why this type of tool exists.

 This Rust version was made because I felt like learning some Rust and applying it to a tool I use everyday at work.
-Since I use this everyday at work, one thing I did not like about git-mob was it's speed.
+Since I use this everyday at work, one thing I did not like about git-mob was its speed.
 IMO, it shouldn't take ~50-120ms to set a template, so I wanted it to be faster by using a native implementation.

 This version is not a one to one implementation.
 See the [differences](#differences) for more details.